ChienTeLee/beginner_tutorials/readme.md

 ## Overview
 This repository is a simple ROS package created following ROS wiki tutorials.
 This project walks through:
+- create pulisher node talker and subscriber node listener
-- creating one service in talker node
+- create one service in talker node to change publishing line
 - use five logging levels of severity
 - create a launch file to modify publish frequency
+- create transformbroadcaster in talker node to broadcast tf frame
+- create gtest/rostest to test service
+- extend launch file to enable rosbag recording

-The publisher node keeps publishing a custom string message on a topic.
+The talker node keeps publishing a custom string message on a topic.
-The subscriber keeps printing out the received message through the topic.
+The listener node keeps printing out the received message through the topic.
-The service can change the publishing content.
+The service in talker can change the publishing content.
 The launchfile can change the publishing frequency.
+The transformbroadcaster in talker keeps broadcasting its talker frame respect to world.
+The launchfile is extended to use extra argument to enable rosbag recording

 ROS wiki tutorials: http://wiki.ros.org/ROS/Tutorials